 Purpose Statement

 We intend to provide fresh coffee and other items for the Flagstaff Area.
 The goal of the coffee shop is to provide great products at an affordable price.
 We serve all loyal customers throughout the day.
 The purpose and philosophy behind Dunkin Donuts is to serve affordable coffee and other items at a reasonable price.
-We also have to customer in mind and always will do what it takes to make sure that we keep the customer satisfied.
+We also have to keep the customer in mind and always will do what it takes to make sure that we keep the customer satisfied.

 Startup Goals